 The 4 main uses of training management software

 For commercial training providers, a training management system is a solution that is perfectly placed to help you sell more training and ultimately to grow your business.

-Using sales and marketing tools to promote your courses online, offering online booking, handling incoming enquiries and using analytics to constantly improve what you do, a TMS has all the functionality to help you get ahead of your competition.
+Using sales and marketing tools to promote your courses online, offering online booking, handling incoming enquiries, managing finance and using analytics to constantly improve what you do, a TMS has all the functionality to help you get ahead of your competition.

 Universities & education

 Universities and Colleges use a TMS in a slightly different way.
 Typically, HE departments will offer longer length qualifications and examinations, meaning functionality such as generating certification, learner records management and self-serve access is paramount.